-- 1. The Education and Registration Standards Committee's (ERSC) terms of reference requires it to monitor reports from fitness to practise panels and information from other relevant sources in developing policy on undergraduate education. - 2.
+- 1. The Osteopathic Practice Committee's (OPC) terms of reference requires it to take into account the decisions of fitness to practise, information from the PSA and other relevant sources, and external legal or other requirements in developing policy on professional practice. - 2.
 This paper provides an analysis of cases that have been considered by the Fitness to Practise Committees and closed between 1 June 2012 and 31 July 2013 and more historical data from the cases closed between 1 January 2010 and 31 May 2012.